deerfieldgreen/daily-levels-painting/README.md

 - There are 5 prediction levels and 2 straddle levels
 - There are a set of Straddle Percent SMAs (10-50)
 - You can see how these are presented in the screenshot below.
+- this code snippet is from quantconnect/main.py (line #450)
 ```

                     prediction_dict = {}